What Is Marketing Strategy and Why It Matters

 Only after strategy is clear should we get to tactics, the development of the marketing roadmap and its plan for execution.
 This is the part where we roll up our sleeves: campaign execution, events, new landing pages, social initiatives, PR, paid ads, and more.

-But here’s the difference: When rooted in strategy, these tactics aren’t just random activities.
-They’re deliberate actions designed to get you closer to your business goals.
-Each tactic ladders up to the strategy, the marketing goals, and the business strategy.
-Anything outside of that is a waste of time and effort.
+But here’s the difference: When rooted in strategy, every tactic is intentional.
+Each one ladders up to the marketing and business goals.
+Anything outside of that focus is simply noise.

 Why It Matters